zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

       the offending node has a stake, and it is slashed (this is the reason the commitments should be sent in small batches with independent signatures, so that on-chain verification is not too expensive.)
-The node is removed from further participation in the DKG. **In the first initial version**, the offending node is just removed without being slashed.
+The node is removed from further participation in the DKG. **In the initial version**, the offending node is just removed without being slashed, and the complaint is simply shared among the nodes.
    3. Failure 2: A node fails to send some portion of its commitments to some other node.
-Punishing this directly is more complex, because it cannot be cryptographically verified.
+Punishing this directly is more complex, because it cannot be cryptographically verified, and might depend on network failures out of the node operator's control.
 It's tempting to add a financial penalty for consistent failure to deliver, but not strictly necessary, since the protocol is designed to continue if some fraction of nodes drop out.
+Such a penalty should be encoded as an extension to the message to be signed, because any kind of on-chain negotiation about a complaint would slow the signature process down dramatically.

-      However, it will be useful for any pair of nodes with a good connection to be able to request a third node's data from each other, in order to route around partial network failures.
+      In any case, it will be useful for a pair of nodes with a good connection to be able to request a third node's data from each other, in order to route around partial network failures.
 For this purpose, the nodes can publish to each other which portions of the data they have received.
 Since the messages are signed, there is no scope here for intermediaries to corrupt the data they forward.

       Obviously, that is **not needed for the initial version.**
 4. All nodes *j* ask all other nodes *i* for their secret share (*fᵢ*(*j*), in